-- > the accompanying annual financial statements comply, in all material respects, with the requirements of German commercial law and give a true and fair view of the assets, liabilities and financial position of the Company as at 31 December 2021 and of its financial performance for the financial year from 1 January to 31 December 2021 in compliance with German Legally Required Accounting Principles, and - > the accompanying management report as a whole provides an appropriate view of the Company's position.
+- the accompanying annual financial statements comply, in all material respects, with the requirements of German commercial law and give a true and fair view of the assets, liabilities and financial position of the Company as at 31 December 2022 and of its financial performance for the financial year from 1 January to 31 December 2022 in compliance with German Legally Required Accounting Principles, and - the accompanying management report as a whole provides an appropriate view of the Company's position.
 In all material respects, this management report is consistent with the annual financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
-Our audit opinion on the management report does not cover the content of the non-financial statement referred to above.
+Our audit opinion on the management report does not cover the content of those parts of the management report listed in the "Other Information" section of our auditor's report.